 P/ 09 489 9102

-Jessica recently graduated with a Bachelor of Laws (Hons) and Bachelor of Arts at the University of Auckland.
-She was admitted to the bar in August 2018.
+Jessica graduated with a Bachelor of Laws (Hons) and Bachelor of Arts at the University of Auckland and was admitted to the bar in August 2018.

 Note: This post is brief and general in nature.
 You should not treat it as legal advice and should seek professional advice before taking any action in relation to the matters dealt with in this post.
 Armstrong Murray accepts no liability for losses suffered by any person or organisation who may rely directly or indirectly on this post.